Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in Büchi and co-Büchi games

 \subsubsection{Outcomes with an infinitely occurring vertex}

 We study NE outcomes in which a vertex occurs infinitely often.
 This case is a generalisation of the finite-arena case; in a finite arena, all plays contain some infinitely occurring vertex.
-We first show that from any NE outcome, we can derive a well-structured NE outcome satisfying the same objectives of $\game$.
-Second, we build finite-memory NEs from well-structured NE outcomes.
+We first show that from any NE outcome, we can derive an NE outcome satisfying the same objectives of $\game$ that has an ultimately periodic segment decomposition containing only simple cycles and simple histories.
+Second, we build finite-memory NEs from these outcomes and their decompositions.

+\subparagraph*{Well-structured NE outcomes.} Let $\play'$ be an NE outcome in $\game$ such that some vertex occurs infinitely often in $\play'$.
+In contrast to reachability, shortest-path and safety games, we do not derive an NE outcome that has a finite simple segment decomposition from $\play'$.
+This would be too restrictive: plays that admit finite simple segment decompositions can satisfy the objectives of two players in a Büchi game only if their targets lie on the same simple cycle.
+Instead, we derive a lasso NE outcome $\play$ from $\play'$ with the same initial vertex such that $\satpl{\play}=\satpl{\play'}$.
+We construct $\play$ such that it admits an infinite decomposition $(\segment_0, \segment_1, \ldots)$ that satisfies three key properties that are used to implement the two-phase mechanism described in the previous section.